nextauthjs/next-auth/www/docs/options/basic-options.md

   signin: '/auth/signin',
   signout: '/auth/signout',
   error: '/auth/error',
-  verifyRequest: '/auth/verify-request'  // (used for check email message) }
+  verifyRequest: '/auth/verify-request', // (used for check email message)
+  newUser: null // If set, new users will be directed here on first sign in }
 ```